seuntaylor/mkdocs-notes/docs/imap.md

+#IMAP Connection
-#How to register your email address with an email applicationß
+This will guide you on registering your IMAP-based email address with an email application